-Provide your child lots of great fluids to assist with sore throat.
+Provide your child lots of great fluids to assist with a sore throat.
 Cool foods for example icecream and tasting ice pops also might help.

-Do not provide your youngster products and acidic or hot foods, for example salsa or orange juice.
+Do not provide your youngster products and acidic or hot foods, for example, salsa or orange juice.
 These ingredients could make mouth sores painful.

 For pain and temperature, provide your child acetaminophen (for example Tylenol) or ibuprofen (for example Advil).
 It’s been associated with Reye syndrome, a significant illness.

 Kids are likely to spread the condition throughout the first week of the condition.
-However the disease could spread to others and may remain in the chair for all weeks.
+However, the disease could spread to others and may remain in the chair for all weeks.
 To help from spreading avoid the disease:

 If your youngster would go to college or day treatment, talk about whenever your child may return to the team.

 Wash the hands.
 It’s particularly important to clean both hands once you modify the diaper of an infected child or contact a blister.